 You can apply formatting such as bold, italics, etc using the tools at the top of the Task Details.

 Hover over the tools to see the tool tip description of how each is used.

-You can use the More Rich tool to display additional functions such as images, tables, special characters.
+The More Paragraph tool displays functions such as bullet points, numbered lists, indents and the More Rich tool displays additional functions such as images, tables, special characters.

-The Full screen tool displays the Task details as a full screen or to return to the drawer.
+The Full screen tool is used to display the Task details as a full screen or to return to the drawer.

-Use the More Misc tool to display functions such as Undo, Print, Code view.
+The More Misc tool displays functions such as Undo, Print, Code view.

 Opening the Client related to the Task

 Where a Task has been attached to a Client, in the Update Task drawer, you can re-display the Client, by clicking the Open Client icon.

 Where a Task has been attached to a Job, in the Update Task drawer, you can re-display the Job, by clicking the Open Job icon.

 Using the Tools at the Top of the Drawer